 MQL uses a set of operations and functions.
 Operations are linked together using the common pipe mechanism, where the output of one operation becomes the input to the next.
 Linking operations makes it possible to build up complex queries incrementally.

-Additionally, the Query Editor provides syntactic help in the form of completion suggestions and error messages.
-For more information, see Using the Query Editor.
+Additionally, the code editor provides syntactic help in the form of completion suggestions and error messages.
+For more information, see Use the code editor for MQL.

-The Quickstart for Monitoring Query Language guides you through creating a simple MQL query by using the Query Editor.
+The Quickstart for Monitoring Query Language guides you through creating a simple MQL query by using the code editor.

-You can create and submit MQL queries by using the Query Editor or the Monitoring API.
+You can create and submit MQL queries by using the code editor or the Monitoring API.

-- For information about the Query Editor, see Using the Query Editor.
+- For information about the code editor, see Use the code editor for MQL.

 - For information about using MQL queries with the Monitoring API, see Using the API.

-You can also create alerting policies with MQL; for more information, see [Alerting policies with MQL][ql-alerts].
+You can also create alerting policies with MQL; for more information, see Alerting policies with MQL.

 For a series of examples of MQL queries, see Examples.